-You’ll find many more wonderful things to do and see in and around Moree, from fishing in the Gwydir delta waterways to heritage and agricultural tours and exploring fine art in the Moree Plains Gallery.
-The indigenous art collection in the gallery is one of the most significant in Regional NSW.
+Other things to do and see in and around Moree include fishing in the Gwydir delta waterways, joining a heritage and agricultural tour, and exploring fine art in the Bank Art Museum Moree.
+The gallery’s indigenous art collection is one of the most significant in Regional NSW.

-The main streets are dotted with beautifully restored heritage buildings you can explore on the Moree Heritage and Art Deco Guided Walk, which departs from the visitor information centre.
+The main streets are lined with beautiful heritage buildings, best explored on the guided Moree Heritage and Art Deco Walk, which departs from the Moree Visitor Information Centre.
 A pretty riverside picnic spot is Mary Brand Park, named after Moree’s first store-keeper and hotelier.

-The black alluvial soils around Moree support cotton, wheat, beef cattle, olive groves, vineyards and pecans.
-Take a tour of Stahmann Pecan Nut Farm’s Trawalla, the largest pecan farm in the Southern Hemisphere, and there are Cotton and Gin Farm Tours of Australia’s richest cotton-producing region.
+Moree’s rich black soil supports cotton, wheat, beef cattle, olive groves, vineyards and pecans.
+Take a tour of Stahmann Pecan Nut Farm’s Trawalla, the largest pecan farm in the Southern Hemisphere.
+Or join a cotton and gin farm tour of Australia’s richest cotton-producing region.

-Moree celebrates its thriving agricultural community with the vibrant Moree Show in April and the delicious Moree on a Plate Food and Wine Festival in May.
-Places to stay suit various budgets, from caravan parks and classic country pubs to motels.
+Moree celebrates its thriving agricultural community at the vibrant Moree Show in April and the delicious Moree on a Plate Food and Wine Festival in May.
+Places to stay suit various budgets, ranging from caravan parks and classic country pubs to motels.